 We have now sold all our 2020 Honey.
 If you want to know when next year’s honey is available, sign up to our Honey newsletter.

 All our local honey is produced by our bees and harvested using craft skills and traditional methods.
-Our bees are located on our smallholding in between Bickington and Fremington, just on the outside of Barnstaple, North Devon.
+Our bees are located in our fields between Bickington and Fremington, just on the outside of Barnstaple, North Devon.

 Buy online, CLICK & COLLECT (Orders can be placed for EX31, EX32, EX33 or EX39 postcodes)